Russia Using Israel-Hamas War To Push Anti-West Narrative, Analysts Say - The Media Line

 Sweden’s former prime minister, Carl Bildt, posted on X (formerly Twitter) that he feared many saw a double standard being applied by the US and the European Union in the Israel-Hamas war compared to the war in Ukraine.

-“Those who have shed crocodile tears for the civilians killed in the Ukraine-Russia war before are silently watching the deaths of thousands of innocent children today,” Turkish President Recep Tayyip Erdogan told a crowd in Istanbul last Saturday during a pro-Palestinian rally.
+“Those who have shed crocodile tears for the civilians killed in the Ukraine-Russia war before are silently watching the deaths of thousands of innocent children today,” Turkish President Recep Tayyip Erdoğan told a crowd in Istanbul last week during a pro-Palestinian rally.

 He added that both Russia and the US would want support from Turkey but it would play a balancing act.